NiklasLimberg/limberg.dev/posts/1password-ssh-keys-in-wsl2.md

   gpgsign = true
 ```

-The only thing we really need from that `.gitconfig` is our signing key, that we then plug into our custom config.
+The only thing we really need from that `.gitconfig` is our signing key, that we then plug into our custom config:

 ```text=~/.gitconfig
 [user]